TexasInstruments/cc32xx_open_sdk/examples/rtos/CC3235SF_LAUNCHXL/demos/mqtt_client/README.md

 	activated in case of issues (this can be a using second OTA vendor and/or local OTA).
   ***************************************************************************************************

-### The "ifmod/" folder
+### The "plat/" folder
-The "ifmod" folder contains all the "interface modules" required by the main application.
+The "plat" folder contains all the "interface modules" required by the main application.
 Those are close modules that a user typically won't need to change that are meant to simplify the use and the integration of common feature (e.g. provisioning through the WIFI\_IF, OTA update through the OTA\_IF, MQTT connection through the MQTT\_IF etc).

 The folder contains all the code required for the OTA functionality.

-In additions, the "ifmod/" contains other interface modules that are used by the MQTT example: WIFI\_IF, MQTT\_IF, UART\_IF and UTILS\_IF.
+In additions, the "plat/" contains other interface modules that are used by the MQTT example: WIFI\_IF, MQTT\_IF, UART\_IF and UTILS\_IF.
 Those are general interfaces that are not related to the OTA functionality directly.
-If the entire "ifmod" folder is copied to a new project, any unused module may be excluded from the build (or you can trust the linker to do the work (dead code will typically be removed by the linker).
+If the entire "plat" folder is copied to a new project, any unused module may be excluded from the build (or you can trust the linker to do the work (dead code will typically be removed by the linker).

 ### Enable the OTA\_IF in the mqtt\_client example